Ashley Storrie

 Ashley Jane Storrie (born 19 April 1986) is a Scottish stand-up comedian, presenter on radio and television, actress, and writer.

 Early life

-Born on 19 April 1986 in Glasgow, Scotland, to Sean Storrie, a pub landlord, and Janey Godley, an actress, writer and comedian.
+Born on 19 April 1986 in Glasgow, Scotland, to Ian Storrie, a pub landlord, and Janey Godley, an actress, writer and comedian.
 Storrie grew up in Calton, Glasgow.
-Her parents ran The Weavers Inn, a public house, and Storrie's earliest memory of performing is singing The Deadwood Stage there.
+Her parents ran The Weavers Inn, a public house, and Storrie's earliest memory of performing is singing "The Deadwood Stage" there.

 When they moved from the pub, the family relocated to the affluent West End of Glasgow, where Storrie attended Laurel Bank School in the Hillhead neighbourhood.
 She was privately educated at Hutchesons' Grammar School, in Glasgow.
 Storrie's childhood is described in Godley's autobiography, Handstands in the Dark.

+Following school Storrie studied filmmaking and screen writing at University of the West of Scotland's Ayr Campus.

 Aged four, Storrie appeared in a Ken Loach-directed advertisement for Fairy.
 In 1997, she appeared in a short film Wednesday's Child as the title character, and in 1999 appeared in her own Edinburgh Festival Fringe show, What Were You Doing When You Were 13?.